Gil's Home / Resume / Fave Web Sites / Writing Samples / Gillery /1957 TimeLine / "Toy Book" Excerpt / Nikkeiview / Nikkeiview Blog

 I was hired in 2003 as Executive Producer for DenverPost.com, and I was in charge of the day-to-day operation of the Web site, but also guiding the future content of the site, and managing the many exciting opportunities that are always evolving in new media.

-In 2006 , I served as Managing Editor, Web Product Development for Advance Internet, the New Jersey-based company that manages the Web sites for the Newark Star-Ledger, Cleveland Plain Dealer, Portland Oregonian, the Pulitzer-winning New Orleans Times-Picayune and others.
+In 2006, I was recruited as Managing Editor, Web Product Development for Advance Internet, the New Jersey-based company that manages the Web sites for the Newark Star-Ledger, Cleveland Plain Dealer, Portland Oregonian, the Pulitzer-winning New Orleans Times-Picayune and others.

 I helped the company with its many projects to improve its Web sites, bringing my extensive online experience and passion for community building, which these days is called "Web 2.0."
 I worked with Advance's crack technology team and project managers to launch these projects while keeping an eye on the always-emerging tech horizon for future strategies.

-My next position was Director of Content for Examiner.com, a Denver-based company that owns Examiner newspapers in San Francisco, Washington DC and Baltimore.
+My next position was Director of Content for Examiner.com, a Denver-based company that owns Examiner newspapers in San Francisco and Washington DC, and now has almost 50,000 bloggers producing hyperlocal and topical content across the country.

 At every stop on my online journey, I've focused on emerging technologies to help build communities and expand the ways the Internet can be leveraged to serve audiences.

-In 2004, I was awarded a Fellowship to attend an Online Journalism Seminar at the Western Knight Center for Specialized Journalism; I was also awarded an APA scholarship to attend a Digital Storytelling Seminar at the Media Center at the American Press Institute.
-I'm a member of the Online News Association the Society of Professional Journalists and the Asian American Journalists Association.
+In 2004, I was awarded a Fellowship to attend an Online Journalism Seminar at the Western Knight Center for Specialized Journalism; I was also awarded a scholarship to attend a Digital Storytelling Seminar at the Media Center at the American Press Institute.
+I'm a member of the Online News Association the Society of Professional Journalists and the President of the Denver Chapter of the Asian American Journalists Association.

 The Denver Business Journal included me in its "Who's Who in Technology, Telecommunications and Media" special issues, and I received an "honorable mention" in the 1998 Online Writing Contest sponsored by TheWell.com for a "Nikkei View" column about Japanese names.
 Steve Outing, an online media columnist for Editor & Publisher magazine, was kind enough to profile me in October, 1996 about my role in the early days of the Internet craziness and how it differed from the old ways of "dead tree media."